ACT to Employ helps students with disabilities find paid experiential learning opportunities that align with their academic and career goals.

 - Accessible Career Transitions (ACT) Advisor: Registered ACT students may contact ACT by email to schedule an appointment

-For more information and resources on Resumes, Cover Letters, and CVs, see the Career Services website.
+For more information and resources on Resumes, Cover Letters, and CVs, see the Career Services resources and guides.

 As part of the ACT to Employ program, employers are understanding and supportive of hiring students with disabilities.

 Our employer partners will receive information on specifically requested accommodations during the application process and work term.
-The ACT to Employ team will support students with the process of communicating accommodation needs to employers.
+The ACT to Employ team will support students with the process of communicating accommodation needs to employers as requested.